 Incorporating herbs or spices:

-Add a pinch of spices like chili powder for heat or sea salt for a savory contrast to the sweetness.
-These additions create unique flavor combinations.
+Add a pinch of chili powder for heat or a bit of sea salt for a savoury twist.
+It makes a fun combo.

 Vegan or allergy-friendly substitutions:

-For a vegan version, use dark chocolate that doesn’t contain dairy and plant-based cream alternatives.
-Ensure all ingredients are free from allergens for sensitive diners.
+For a vegan version, use dairy-free dark chocolate and plant-based cream.
+Make sure all ingredients are allergen-free if you need to.

 FAQs